 Batman: Arkham Origins

-The third installment of the Arkham franchise shows a early Batman in his first few years of crime fighting.
-The Batman in this game mostly travels around in the Batwing but you can see a unfinished Batmobile in the Batcave.
+The third installment of the Arkham franchise features a younger Batman in his first few years of crime fighting.
+The Batman in this game mostly travels around in the Batwing but you can view an unfinished Batmobile in the Batcave.
 It is covered by a large cloak and obviously not fit for use.